-That the Rules of Order be waived to allow the opportunity for representatives from Local 1005 to appear before the Committee this morning to respond to questions and clarify/confirm information that was presented by the previous presenters.
+On a motion, the Rules of Order were waived to allow the opportunity for representatives from Local 1005 to appear before the Committee at this meeting to respond to questions and clarify/confirm information that was presented by the previous presenters.

-Rolf Gerstenberger and Gary Howe, President and Vice President, Steelworkers' Union Local 1005 respectively, and Jake Lombardo, Political Action Committee Chairperson, appeared before the Committee to respond to questions of the Committee.
+Rolf Gerstenberger, and Gary Howe, President and Vice President, Steelworkers' Union Local 1005 respectively, and Jake Lombardo, Political Action Committee Chairperson, appeared before the Committee to respond to questions of the Committee.